-The list in this paper is, of course, a personal selection of open problems that are connected to both automate and large.
+The list in this paper is, of course, a personal solection of open problems that are connected to both automate and large.
 The problems are listed in no particular order.
 CAN PARITY GAMES BE SOLVED IN POLYNOMIAL TIME?
-CAN PARTY CAMES HIS SOCIED IN POLYMANIAL THEY I persist grades in a true player game, of infinite duration and with perfect infinite contents on softration in home credition and with perfect infinite contents on the contents of the conten

 - important open problem [Bojańczyk'14]

 - incorrect decidability proof in [Bimbó'15]

 - application domains: